ebikatsudon/VTubeStudio/Workshop.md

 You can use various filters and sorting methods when searching for items/models on the Workshop.

+Please be aware that anyone can upload content to the Workshop.
+Content that's not allowed (for example sexual content) will be removed, but that usually takes a while, so be careful when browsing the workshop and don't do it on stream.

-There is also the option to search only for "verified" workshop content
+There is also the option to search only for "verified" workshop content.
+This content is uploaded by people who make high-quality VTuber assets and can be considered stream-safe.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/workshop_vts_4.png]]

+The search results will then be shown in a list.
+You can upvote/downvote items directly from that list.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/workshop_vts_5.png]]

+After downloading models and items, they will be saved into the normal "Live2DModels" and "Items" folders.
+However, they will follow a special naming pattern which identifies them as Workshop content:

+* **Models**
+  * <original-model-folder_name>

 ## Downloading random items from the Workshop into the scene